 The cylinders are fitted with 'O' rings in the glands sealing both piston and valve rods.
-These can be adjusted with a spanner if steam leaks develop.
+These can be adjusted if steam leaks develop.
 They should only be tightened just enough to stop the leak, as over tightening will affect the running of the model.
 Cylinder covers are fitted with gaskets and valve chests with 'O' rings.
 A little 'bubbling' of oil may sometimes occur around these and is quite normal; however, steam leaking past the gasket should be attended to.

 If 'nipping up' the retaining screws does not stop a steam leak, a service kit is available which includes replacement gaskets and seals and full instructions for fitting.
+Valve chest screws can only be accessed by removal of the power bogie from the locomotive.

-REGULATOR NOT SHUTTING (R/C models)
+REGULATOR NOT SHUTTING

 The steam regulator seating and seal can, after a period of time become worn or compressed so that when the lever on the radio control is fully closed, the locomotive still moves.
 To overcome this, a trimmer is fitted to the transmitter.
 As wear takes place in the regulator, it can gradually be adjusted to compensate.
 When no more adjustment is possible, it is time to reset the trimmer and adjust the linkage between the servo and the regulator in the cab.

 If adjustment does not cure this problem, the internal '0' ring is probably damaged and requires replacement.
 Contact the factory for further advice.